hugofloresgarcia/miid/weekly_reports/week7/notes.md

 Their best system used three embeddings:

 - a generic audio embedding pre-trained on [TalNet](https://arxiv.org/pdf/1810.09050.pdf).
-	- In the TALNet paper, the authors compare MIL pooling functions and conclude that linear softmax pooling seems to perform best.
+	- In the TALNet paper, the authors compare MIL pooling functions and conclude that linear softmax pooling seems to perform best for simultaneous audio tagging and localization, or any other multiple instance learning problem.

 - a task-specific embedding (CNN -> Transformer)
 - a metadata embedding (Spatiotemporal Context)